ibexa/documentation-user/docs/personalization/recommendation_models.md

 Statistics-based recommendations often have the disadvantage of providing recommendations limited to the most popular, most suitable to the user, or most similar products.
-You might wantd to extend the set of available recommendations by defining a subset of items based on external criteria.
+You might want to extend the set of available recommendations by defining a subset of items based on external criteria.

 Submodels give you the option to group products based on an attribute.